Applying for Research Programs/Funding

 5. Check for other funding opportunities on the internet:

 - There may be new funding opportunities offered by relevant organizations.
 For instance, if you are interested in Pediatrics, consider doing an online search for the Pediatric-oriented organizations to check if they have a new award.
-If you find a new opportunity, please email the Associate Director of the CD Office, so they can add it to this website for the following year.
+If you find a new opportunity, please email the Associate Director of the CD Office, so they can add it to this website.